DrCoolzic/esphome-docs/components/sc16is75x.rst

      - SDA

 .. warning::
-  I did not succeed in changing the address of the board.
-Whatever signal I apply to the pin A0, A1 the address is stuck to 0x5D (A0=A1=VSS).
-Hope you have more success.
+  Personally I have not been able to change the address of the boards.
+Whatever signal I apply to the pins A0, A1 the address is always equal to 0x5D (A0=A1=VSS) ?

 Once configured, you can use any of the UART channels (2 for SC16IS752 board) in your device.
 Each channel acts for the connected components as a